-- (1) Definition.
+(1) Definition.
 Bank accounts are defined as deposits in a bank, savings and loan institution, credit union, or other financial institution.
-Bank accounts may be in the form of savings, checking, or trust accounts, term certificates, or other types of accounts. - (2) Determination of Ownership and Accessibility.
+Bank accounts may be in the form of savings, checking, or trust accounts, term certificates, or other types of accounts.

+(2) Determination of Ownership and Accessibility.
 The MassHealth agency considers funds in a bank account available only to the extent that the applicant or member has both ownership of and access to such funds.
-The MassHealth agency determines the ownership of and access to the funds in accordance with 130 CMR 520.005 and 520.006. - (3) Verification of Account Balances.
-The MassHealth agency requires verification of the current balance of each account at application, during eligibility review, and at times of reported change. - (a) Noninstitutionalized individuals excluding the individuals described at 130 CMR 519.007(B): Home- and Community-Based Services Waiver-Frail Elder must verify the amount on deposit by bank books or bank statements that show the bank balance within 45 days of the date of application or the date that the eligibility review is received in a MassHealth Enrollment Center or outreach site. - (b) Nursing-facility residents as described at 130 CMR 515.001: Definition of Terms must verify the amount on deposit by bank books or bank statements that show the current balance and account activity during the look-back period.
+The MassHealth agency determines the ownership of and access to the funds in accordance with 130 CMR 520.005 and 520.006.

+(3) Verification of Account Balances.
+The MassHealth agency requires verification of the current balance of each account at application, during eligibility review, and at times of reported change.

+(a) Noninstitutionalized individualsCommunity residents-excluding the individuals described at 130 CMR 519.007(B): Home- and Community Based Services Waiver Frail Elder must verify the amount on deposit by bank books or bank statements that show the bank balance within 45 days of the date of application or the date that the eligibility review is received in a MassHealth Enrollment Center or outreach site.

+(b) Nursing-facility residents as described at 130 CMR 515.001: Definition of Terms or individuals who would be institutionalized if they were not receiving home- and community-based services as described at 130 CMR 519.007 must verify the amount on deposit by bank books or bank statements that show the current balance and account activity during the look-back period.

-- (c) If during an eligibility review the member states either orally or in writing that an account other than a checking account contains a balance of \$25 or less, the MassHealth agency does not require verification provided that, in combination with other countable assets, it would not affect continued eligibility. - (d) If lack of either access to or ownership of funds in an account is verified, the MassHealth agency will not consider the funds a countable asset.
+(c) If during an eligibility review the member states either orally or in writing that an account other than a checking account contains a balance of \$25 or less, the MassHealth agency does not require verification provided that, in combination with other countable assets, it would not affect continued eligibility.

+(d) If lack of either access to or ownership of funds in an account is verified, the MassHealth agency will not consider the funds a countable asset.